thingwave/eclipse-arrowhead/Orchestrator/README.md

 Status: 100% implemented

-### Orchestration
+#### Orchestration
 POST /orchestrator/orchestration

 Status: 20% implemented

-### Start store Orchestration by ID
+#### Start store Orchestration by ID
 GET /orchestrator//orchestration/{id}

+Status 20% implemented

+### Private endpoint description
+These services can only be used by other core services, therefore they are not part of the public API.

+### Management endpoint Description
+There endpoints are mainly used by the Management Tool and Cloud Administrators.

+####  Get all Store Entries
+GET /mgmt/store

+Status ?% implemented

+####  Add Store Entries
+POST /mgmt/store

+Status ?% implemented

+#### Get Store Entry by ID
+GET /mgmt/store/{id}

+Status ?% implemented

-Start store Orchestration by ID
+#### Delete Store Entry by ID
+DELETE /mgmt/store/{id}

+Status ?% implemented

+#### Get Entries by Consumer
+POST /mgmt/store/all_by_consumer

+Status ?% implemented

+#### Get Top Priority Entries
+GET /mgmt/store/all_top_priority

+Status ?% implemented

+#### Modify Priorities
+POST /mgmt/store/modify_priorities

-Status 0% implemented
+Status ?% implemented

 ## Bugs
+1. Hard coded IP adddreses in util package!
-1. Missing support for HTTPS in util tool!
+2. Missing support for HTTPS in util package!